-First of all, there are two common types of car buffers:
+There are two main types of car buffers:

 1. Orbital (the pad vibrates)

 2. Rotary (the pad rotates)

-The orbital buffer is one of the more popular among amateur car detailers.
-That’s because orbital buffers are not only easy to use, but they give fantastic results.
+The orbital buffer is one of the more popular among amateur car detailers./

 These buffers distribute wax evenly over the car’s surface since the buffer turns at a high speed.
 Moreover, orbital buffers remove any damaged areas, as well as get rid of distinct marks on your car.
 In addition to being efficient, they are also very economical power tools.

 The rotary buffer removes defects and sanding marks with ease and are rarely used to spread wax.
 In fact you want to use polish with a rotary buffer to remove medium and heavy-duty paint imperfections.
 This is much different in comparison to "wax spreaders" as orbital buffers are often referred to as.

 Professional car detailers tend to lean toward the rotary option.